 Ungrateful Bastard: He steals food and weapons from an old mouse and his two grandchildren, and then he repays Togget and Bryony for rescuing him from Brool and Renn by yelling at them and injuring Togget.

 Retirony: Inverted.
 Bowfleg and his army already had all the treasures and rewards they wanted and saw no need to terrorize the rest of Mossflower.
 It isn't until Swartt shows up and tries to persuade him to go back to his evil ways that he ends up getting killed.

-Dangerously Genre Savvy: Immediately after Bowfleg's body is discovered, Greenclaw rightfully suspects Swartt.
+Dangerously Genre Savvy: He warns Bowfleg from the start that Swartt is dangerous.
+Immediately after Bowfleg's body is discovered, he rightfully suspects Swartt and hauls him in.
 He was even smart enough to call Swartt out on all his lies about how he didn't poison Bowfleg, and that he didn't know who Nightshade was.